fakahil/fakahil.github.io/posts/make-it-work/index.rst

 Dig into the details only when you have a specific project in mind.
 Maybe you would like to write a blog or build a website or design a game or a mobile application.
 Then, you have to specify the wanted functionalities, maybe you want to rant about random stuff in your mind, maybe you want to blog about your programming experience or to make available some programming projects that you have done.

 *Side note: Making your codes available to others and blogging about your work is good for you.
-It helps you understand things better, and you find yourself under constant pressure to improve the way you code (I am not saying I am the Guru of coding, I am just doing this shit out of boredom) unlike publishing scientific papers where God knows which tools you've used and if you ACTUALLY understood those tools to get a result that pleases your supervisor (wink wink).*
+It helps you understand things better, and you find yourself under constant pressure to improve the way you code.*

 In my case I wanted a website that does all of these things [*]_.
 Once you have a project in mind, seek out for the appropriate tools, you might not need to write a website from scratch, there are a lot of python packages for example which allow you to write static or dynamic web pages, you will only have to edit the configuration file, and understand only what you need to know in order to make it work.

 When you make it work, take some steps back and try to improve your project, you will have enough knowledge by then to proceed to the next skill.

 Finally, stick to ONE programming language and always work on improving it.
-Being an Expert in one language (by Expert I mean knowing exactly where to look in Stack Overflow) is better than having a shallow knowledge in many languages.
+Being an Expert in one language is better than having a shallow knowledge in many languages.

 ------------------------------------------------------------------------------------------------------------------------------------